akgrenier/575-haiku-commit/docs/guides/06-prompt-and-validation.md

 - is testable
 - fails loudly in logs

+### In this repo: where validation is invoked

+Open `src/extension.ts` and search for:

+- `generateWithValidation(` — that’s where provider output gets checked and corrective retries happen.

 ## Part D — Corrective retries (the “ask again, smarter” loop)

 The core loop is `generateWithValidation()` in `src/haiku/validate.ts`.